EternityForest/standards/drafts/power_delivery.md

 Fusing
 ------

 Where practical, resettable fuses or circuit breakers should be used.
-Both 5x20mm and ATC fuses are acceptable for DC circuits, although 5x20mm fuses should always be preferred as they have higher voltage ratings and are often cheaper.
-ATC fuses should only be preferred for currents above 10A.
+Where fuses are used, 5x20mm, ATC, and miniature automotive fuses should be the preferred types, although 5x20mm fuses should not be used with DC voltages above 24v or 32v if the maximum fault current is limited, no  matter what the rating of the fuse is, due to the difficulty in  sourcing DC rated 5x20mm fues and possibility of incorrect replacement.

 Devices requiring fuses must be clearly marked as to the size and ampacity of fuse required.

-Any junction of a larger wire feeding current into a smaller wire must have a fuse unless the smaller wire is less than 0.3 meters and the conductivity of the smaller wire is sufficient to blow the fuse por breaker protecting the larger wire.
+Any junction of a larger wire feeding current into a smaller wire should have a fuse unless the smaller wire is less than 0.3 meters and the conductivity of the smaller wire is sufficient to blow the fuse por breaker protecting the larger wire.

 Layout
 ------